-Join us at the 2017 Youth Rally for the Planet
+Join us at the 2018 Youth Rally for the Planet

-Schedule of Events
+Schedule of Events (subject to minor changes)

 What will the day look like?

 Busses drop students off at Montpelier High School.
 There will be a number of activities for students to engage in, such as making signs for the march, face painting, learning more about climate-related legislation, and participating in various art projects.